da3gal/oneclickpdf/README.md

     * Basic error handling is implemented using `try-except` blocks, and feedback is provided to the user via `tkinter.messagebox`.

-    * This script is compiled into `oneclickpdf.exe` using PyInstaller.
+    * This script is compiled using PyInstaller.